WhitelistVideo

 The Fundamental Problem: You Can't Block All Browsers

-• Use a different device entirely
+• Just use a different device.

 The Only Solution That Actually Works